Hjdskes/dwm-patches/README.md

 The `Other patches` directory contains, well, other patches.
 They're just a collection of patches I saved up over time; most of them I used in previous setups.
 Some are diff'ed against a vanilla dwm.c, but others are not so they will require hand-patching.

 **ToDo:**
-* Fix chatlayout again with singularborders when buddy list isnt shown
 * Try adapt the way multimonitor is treated: make it like GNOME Shell - basically make monitor2 one, single tag on its own
 * Spacing of layout symbol in the actual code --> XFT patch.
 * Move unsigned long real_opacity[] someplace else, use only once --> transparent statusbar patch.